Döbling: Döbling in antiquity

 The district Döbling had been inhabited over 5,000 years ago, with the area Döbling–Nußdorf–Heiligenstadt (aside from the area Simmering-Landstraße) probably as oldest settlement area in the Vienna area.
 Known is that on the Leopoldsberg hill, an armed village with a fortified tower existed where the inhabitants of surrounding villages took refuge in the case of risk.
-About the residents of that time, little is known; science refers to them as members of "Donauländische" (Danube-land) culture.
-They, however, were not Indo-Germanic.
-Indo-european peoples penetrated into the Vienna area not until one thousand years later, where the resident population mixed with the immigrant Illyrians and Celtic people.
+Little is known about the residents of that time; science refers to them as members of "Donauländische" (Danube-land) culture.
+They were not, however, Indo-Germanic.
+Indo-European peoples only arrived into the Vienna area one thousand years later, when the resident population mixed with the immigrant Illyrians and Celtic people.

 In the last years of the 1st century BC, the Vienna area became part of the Roman Empire.
 Starting in 9 AD, it belonged to Pannonia province.
 The activities of the Romans, at the current site of Döbling, are documented by several findings, such as: in Heiligenstadt, a fortified tower of the limes (border wall); in Sievering, a Mithraeum temple was found; and excavations in Heiligenstadt's church revealed a Roman cemetery.
 In Sievering, a great quarry existed in Roman times, with a large worker settlement.

 A major source of subsistence of the population was wine growing, which presumably already had been done before the Romans arrived.
 Otherwise, the people practised agriculture for their own needs.